Proposed renovation of Cloquet High School career, tech space takes next steps

 "The glass walls would create more of an inviting atmosphere, and we hope they'd provide some excitement in the area as students passing by the exteriors of the spaces would be able to see some of the work being done on the new equipment," Kerry Leider of ARI said.

-- RELATED: Cloquet School Board adds asynchronous day to high school schedule
+Cloquet School Board adds asynchronous day to high school schedule Cloquet sports teams are also expected to continue despite the switch to distance learning.

 The glass windows would also allow teachers to monitor students when they're working in another section of the space.
 For example, if an art student wanted to make a 3D model in the fabrication room, the teacher would still be able to keep an eye on the student without leaving their classroom.